fairrent.ie

 New for 2026

-From 1 March 2026, all new tenancies are classified as Tenancies of Minimum Duration (TMD) with a minimum term of 6 years.
+From 1 March 2026, all new tenancies have a minimum term of 6 years.
 This is the most significant change to eviction law in Ireland in years.

-• During the 6-year minimum period, landlords face even more restricted grounds for ending a tenancy.
+During the 6-year minimum period, landlords face even more restricted grounds for ending a tenancy — only sale, personal use, or major refurbishment.

-• After the 6-year minimum period expires, standard termination rules apply, but the landlord must still provide a valid reason and full notice.
+Standard termination rules apply, but the landlord must still provide a valid legal reason and the full notice period.

-• Tenants can still end a TMD tenancy at any time by giving the correct notice period.
+You can end a TMD tenancy at any time by giving the correct notice period.
+The 6-year minimum only restricts landlords.

-The notice your landlord must give you depends on how long your tenancy has lasted.
-These are the minimum notice periods a landlord must provide:
+The notice your landlord must give depends on how long your tenancy has lasted.
+These are the minimum periods:

 Less than 6 months90 days